Hello ACSM learners, and welcome to the PT Pioneer FAQ page.

 Due to this, it is a real accomplishment if you ever intend on getting into the professional athlete training game, and the exam tests you accordingly.

 The ACSM exam focuses on separating the weak and average from the excellent.
-This test requires a high level of technical aptitude to drive college and/or career-focused athletes to the podium, and as a professional trainer, it is best if you aim for a similar top-tier level.
+This test requires a high level of technical aptitude to drive college and/or career-focused athletes to the podium.
+As a professional trainer, it is best if you aim for a similar top-tier level.

 To further help candidates ace the exam, The ACSM Facebook Support Group was created as an avenue for all and sundry to ask questions and get answers to some of the most pressing issues concerning the certification.